 8. It’s the TP capital of the world… no, really!

 Wisconsin is also intriguingly known as the world’s toilet paper capital.
-More specifically, Green Bay holds this honor!
+More specifically, Green Bay holds this honour!
 This is due to their mass production of toilet paper, specifically during the Great Depression – so now you know who to thank the next time you take a comfort break… where would the Charmin bear be without Wisconsin?

 9. Don’t badger a Wisconsinite!